“Come share a truly unforgettable East African dining experience right here on Vancouver Island without having to travel thousand of miles.’

 She can tell you whether or not something is spicy too, as some dishes have a bit of bite to them.

 My favourite dishes are the “Zebhi Dorho” and the “Aletcha”.

 Zebhi Dorho is chicken served in a slightly spicy sauce and lightly seasoned.
 I’ve eaten here before and the chicken is always really tender and the spicing is perfect; not too mild and not too spicy.

 Aletcha is a mix of potatoes and vegetables flavoured with a blend of herbs.
-It sounds pretty plain but I always enjoy this, especially on the Injera bread.
+I always enjoy this, especially on the injera bread.

 That’s one neat thing about eating this type of African food, is that you can eat it with your hands.

 You see, injera is like an eating utensil, as you use it to pick up your food off your plate.

 Just tear a piece of it off and grab whatever you like.
 No forks or spoons necessary!